 The pair’s preliminary measurements, Sheppard says, suggest FarFarOut is between 130 and 150 AU from the sun, most likely around 140 AU.
 He estimates this newest-known member of the solar system is about 400 kilometers across, about half as wide as the dwarf planet Ceres.
 But that estimate is based on FarFarOut’s brightness, which depends on its reflectivity—a property of the body that is as of yet unknown.
 “It could be as dark as coal or as bright as snow,” he says, with either case generating substantially different size estimates.

-Sheppard was in Chile last week, combing the sky as part of his scheduled survey.
+Sheppard was in Chile in March, combing the sky as part of his scheduled survey.
 It will take some time to review the new data for signs of FarFarOut, but a new detection would provide one more data point for firming up the object’s still-hazy route around the sun.
-Ideally, one last follow-up measurement next month could yield a final determination of its orbit.
+Ideally, one last follow-up measurement could yield a final determination of its orbit.

 Once FarFarOut’s orbit is found, the fun can really begin.
 Astronomers’ catch-all term for icy bodies beyond Neptune is “trans-Neptunian objects,” which come in various flavors.
 Some circle the sun just beyond the giant planet’s gravitational reach.
 Others are scattered farther out in orbits that never take them closer to the sun than the cusp of Neptune’s influence, making them seem “detached” from the rest of the solar system that lies closer-in.
 Knowing an orbit “ties into whether we can say anything interesting about what population of trans-Neptunian objects this belongs to,” says Michele Bannister, a Queen’s University Belfast astronomer who was not involved with Sheppard and Trujillo’s work but also hunts for new objects in the solar backwaters.